BiblioTech (Bexar County): List of databases

 The library arranges for its patrons access to digital content from several providers.
 Some resources are free of charge to the library, and some require paid subscriptions.

 Comparison to traditional libraries

 All-digital libraries have existed on college campuses for years, but this is the first all-digital public library.
-Head librarian Ashley Eklof says that in her former librarian job at a traditional library, items would get misplaced, vandalized, and go missing altogether, but she hasn't had any problems with e-readers disappearing.
 The county also saved millions on some expenses, the architecture, and furniture required to store books, as well as the infrastructure to bear the weight of the books.
 The volumes they offer cost about the same as the physical books.

 Some readers prefer nondigital libraries.
-For critic Jeff Jacoby BiblioTech's all-digital library model lacks sensory enticements (such as shelves of books) that he believes foster serendipity in information discovery.
+For critic Jeff Jacoby, BiblioTech's all-digital library model lacks sensory enticements (such as shelves of books) that he believes foster serendipity in information discovery.
 He also notes the efficiency of printed books and appropriate delivery systems (such as Biblioburro) in some nonurban locales.